The Forgotten (1973 film): Box office

-Reception
+Critical response

-Critical reception for The Forgotten has been mixed to negative.
+Doc Halliday of the Cedar Rapids Gazette panned the film, describing the acting as "awful; the plot mindless; the direction is slipshod.
+It can be described succinctly as a stag film without the sex."

 Dave Sindelar on his film review website Fantastic Movie Musings and Ramblings gave the film a mixed review.
 In his review on the film Sindelar criticized the film's premise, calling it "hard to swallow" and the unnecessary nastiness of film's climax.
 However, Sindelar also wrote, "Nonetheless, the characters are quite interesting, and the acting from the cast of unknowns is excellent for such a low-budget movie, and there are enough moments sprinkled throughout the movie that show a sense of real sadness and a sense of humanity that give a greater texture to the proceedings.
 Ultimately, the strong points make the movie work, and I can appreciate it well enough, even if it does remain in that realm of movies that are simply not much fun for me."

 Rob Gonsalves from ‘’eFilmCritic.com’’ awarded the film one out of five stars, calling it “a grade-Z horror flick”.

 Cavett Binion of AllMovie gave it a generally favorable review, writing, "somehow the intrinsic sleaziness generated by the threadbare production manages to lend it a remarkably suitable ambience."

 TV Guide gave the film a positive review, writing, “Despite the overall cheapness of the production, director S.F.
 Brownrigg does manage to convey a sense of seedy claustrophobia during the depraved proceedings.”
 Almar Haflidason from BBC gave the film three out of five stars.
 While it was omitted from Phil Hardy's The Aurum Film Encyclopedia: Horror, replaced with a review for Don't Look Now, the earlier edition, The Encyclopedia of Horror Movies (Harper & Row, 1986) provided a favorable review: "What lifts the film out of the usual run of asylum movies is its creation of a claustrophobic, hermetically sealed world and a powerfully unremitting ambience of craziness.
 Added to this are the inmates themselves, each hopelessly enmeshed in with their own obsessions and unable to communicate with the outside world but each also representing distinctly recognizable, identifiable, facets of humanity, though seen through a frighteningly distorting prism -- the judge consumed with guilt, the man who believes he is an army sergeant, a girl whose maternal feelings become fixated on a doll and so on."